cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 <h2 id="examples">Manifest file examples</h2>

-<h3 id="example1">Example 1: Specifying a Ruby version</h3>
+<h3 id="example1">Example 1: Specifying a Docker version</h3>
-In this example, we'll set the version of Ruby on your stack to 2.1.1.
+In this example, we'll set the version of Docker on your stack to 1.4.1.
 The top level node is the stack environment - the example below will therefore apply to the production environment.

 <pre class="prettyprint">
 production:
-    rails:
+    docker:
         configuration:
-            ruby_version: 2.1.1
+            version: 1.4.1
 </pre>

 This is how it works:

 **production** The top node is the stack environment node.

-**rails** The second level is the *application type* to apply the settings to.
+**docker** The second level is the *application type* to apply the settings to.

 **configuration** As part of the application type, set configuration variables.

-**ruby_version** Lastly, the configuration variable you wish to specify.
+**version** Lastly, the configuration variable you wish to specify.

 <div class="notice notice-warning">
     <h3>Is my yaml valid?</h3>